ionic-team/capacitor-docgen/src/test/README.md

 ## Custom Readme Content

-Manage your readme content however you'd like, and on every docgen rebuild it will leave your original content as is, but update the HTML placeholder comments with the updated generated docs.
+Manage your readme content however, and on every `docgen` rebuild it will leave the original content as is, but update the inner text of the docgen placeholder elements with the updated generated docs.

 <docgen-api class="custom-css">
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->